mbcrosier/canvas-mcp-sse/README.md

 ## Disclaimer

 This is an unofficial Canvas MCP, and is not affiliated with Canvas or Instructure.
+I'm also not a professional software engineer, and this project was vibe-coded using Claude, so please use it at your own risk :)

 ## Thanks!